ViDeLa00/ViDeLa00/README.md

 - 👋 Hi, I’m @ViDeLa00
-- 👀 I’m interested in propulsion and aerothermodynamics
+- 👀 I’m interested in propulsion and aerothermodynamics, specifically in combustion
-- 🌱 I’m currently studying at TU Delft
+- 🌱 I’m currently studying at TU Delft - MSc Aerospace Engineering - Propulsion and Power Profile
 - 📫 How to reach me: vdelauso@gmail.com